Jitesh117/jitesh117.github.io/content/blog/why-i-use-vim-and-why-you-should-too.md

 When I stumbled upon Prime's [Twitch](https://www.twitch.tv/ThePrimeagen) channel, I was used to using VSCode as my code editor(I still do).
 Prime uses NeoVim as his editor but I was too intimidated by looking at the amount of configuration needed(Mind you, there was no [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) at that time).
 So I started off with the `vimtutor` shell command:

 ![vim_tutor](/images/vimtutor.png)

 After getting a little familiar with the basic vim motions, I installed the Vim extension in my VSCode.
 It did take some time getting used to at first if I'm being honest.
 But I sticked to it and it gave me wonderful returns on the time saved and how productive I feel while coding, or even making notes in Obsidian.

 ### The NeoVim saga

+**`NOTE`** : I've now switched to neovim permanently after struggling with it at first.
+But sure if you still want to really read this section, go ahead.

 ![lazy_vim](/images/lazy_vim_screen.png)